How You Can Help

 Repeat what works, scrap or improve upon what doesn't.
 Iterate on existing approaches and find the way to best utilize your time and resources.

-We've integrated the above approach into the foundation of this group, and believe thoroughly that this kind of ground-up, dynamic method is crucial to achieve our vision of a more human-centric, resilient Madison.
+We've integrated the above ideology into the foundation of this group, and believe thoroughly that this kind of ground-up, dynamic approach is crucial to achieve our vision of a more human-centric, resilient Madison.
 Below are steps you can take to turn that idea into tangible action.

 How can I promote positive change?

 Attend city meetings.
-These issues are contentious, and the loudest voices often have the most say, for better or for worse.
-To help balance the conversation, attend and register to speak at city meetings where these topics are being discussed.
+The issues we're advocating for can be contentious, and the loudest voices often have the most say, for better or worse.
+To help balance the conversation, attend and register for city meetings where these topics are being discussed.

 Got questions?
 We'd be happy to answer them: strongtownsmadison@gmail.com.